vsns11/javadocs/src/main/java/ca/siva/chapter03/ImportantPointsToRemember.md

-Here is the entire content formatted in Markdown notation:

-markdown
-Copy code
 # Important Points on Java Records

 A **record declaration** specifies a new record class, a restricted kind of class that defines a simple aggregate of values.
 A record declaration implicitly creates instance fields, which are private and final.
 It also implicitly creates public accessor methods for these fields.
 Together, the fields and the corresponding methods are called **record components**.